 What is a cluster headache?

-Relative to other types of primary headache, cluster headaches are rare.
-The pain they produce is severe and tends to recur in the same way each time for individuals who experience cluster headaches.
+Cluster headaches are rare when compared to other types of headaches.
+The pain they produce is severe and tends to recur in the same way each time.

-Cluster headaches occur in groups, or clusters, and individual attacks last about one to three hours on average.
+Cluster headaches occur in groups, or clusters, and each attack last about 1 to 3 hours on average.
 The frequency of occurrence may range from every other day to multiple times a day.
 Cluster periods are followed by remissions that may last months or years.

 What are the symptoms of cluster headaches?